The Audience of Leviathan

 (I also refuse to read Heyer’s non-Romance historicals or her detective fiction.
 It’s just Not Heyer)

-Ahaha… I’m one of those half-assed Westerfans who only reads his YA stuff, but I’m working on getting a copy of Risen Empire.
+Ahaha… I’m one of those half-assed Westerfans who only reads his YA stuff, but I’m working on getting a copy of Risen Empire. π

 I met Scott at one of his first stops on the recent tour, and although I was wearing a Special Circumstances shirt and had my battered and well-read copy of Uglies along with me, I also had my brand-spanking-new copy of Leviathan which I was reading before the presentation started and already hooked.
 (By the way, I have converted from Team David to Team Tazza… extinct animals for the win!)
 I know a lot of people, mostly teenage girls, who loved Uglies but would hate Leviathan.
-I prefer not to socialize with them
+I prefer not to socialize with them π Even so, there are a lot of us highschool girls who found a steampunk novel new and exciting, and I believe that my best friend and I are now hooked on the genre.

 So, thanks Scott, you have successfully lured me into your WESTERTRAP (I totally love that phrase, thanks Jennifer!)

 Oops you hit me right on the spot.
 Leviathan has been the first Scott’s book I’ve read, and it’s the whole idea, concept design, and illustrations that drew me to it.
-I love steampunk and am a history buff
+I love steampunk and am a history buff π

 That’s exciting!
 I’ve only read Uglies series and the first of the Midnighters.
 I’m up for possibly reading more, but I will admit that Leviathan does not interest me from what I’ve read.
 In fact, usually sci-fi stuff isn’t my thing and I’m amazed at how much I liked the books of his that I did read.